Vitor-OP/esp32-first-project/README.md

 ## Missing features:
 - Interrupt dictating what is being displayed in the OLED.
 - Connect it to the internet to fetch the current time so it's a proper clock and not a chronometer.
-- Dividing the task of displaying and the task of fetching values to each core (just to use parallel programming).

 ## Existing features:
 - Uses the internal RTC to count time from 0.
 - Takes temperature from the thermometer module DTH22.
 - Displays it in the 128x32 OLED.
+- Divides the task of displaying and the task of fetching values to each core (just to use parallel programming).